albertochong/AWS-KAFKA-CLUSTER/README.md

 ### 2.1 Step: Zookeeper Ensemble 3 nodes Configuration
   *  Mock and add dns entries to hosts file
-  *  Create data dictionary for zookeeper and transaction log directory
+  *  Create data dictionary for zookeeper and transaction log directory and give previleges
   *  Edit the zookeeper.properties and set main properties to get up the cluster
   *  Create the file Myid to identify the nodes
   *  Configure zookeeper as service